-The Town of Barnstable undertook a multi-faceted approach to articulating a community vision for the 2010 OSRP.
+The Town of Barnstable undertook a multi-faceted approach to articulating a community vision for the 2018 OSRP.
 This approach involved outreach to town committees working on related topics, an in-depth and widely circulated community survey, detailed review by the LAPC which has broad-based community representation, and consideration of locally-approved planning documents that provide a consistent context and interrelated goals to guide open space and recreation planning.

-A community survey was distributed and responses were accepted over a thirty-day period.
-At the end of this period there were 300 completed surveys submitted for tabulation, of which 84% were from year round residents.
+A community survey was distributed and responses were accepted over a sixty-day period.
+At the end of this period there were 570 completed surveys submitted for tabulation, of which 79 percent were from year round residents.

-Based on the survey responses, the contributions of local officials and facilities managers, and the consideration of approved local plans and programs, the following broad goals were established to guide the 2010 OSRP.
-Together, these goals frame a community vision:
+Based on the survey responses, the contributions of local officials and facilities managers, and in consideration of approved local plans and programs, the following principles provide the guiding vision for the 2018 OSRP:

-1. Continue to emphasize the protection of open space and natural, historic and scenic resources as a community-wide priority, and an integral component of the Town's efforts to manage land use and the resulting effects of wastewater and congestion.
+- 1. Preservation of open space for protection of drinking water resources, and for the protection of other natural, historic and scenic resources is a community-wide priority. - 2.
+Protection of open space should continue to be an integral component of the Town's efforts to manage land use and the resulting effects of wastewater and congestion.
+Acquisition of